- Academic Affairs

 - University Counsel

 A taskforce was created in fall 2018 to explore the possibility of creating a "multicultural center" at UMB.
 The task force formed due to feedback expressed by students to Dr. Perman and Dr. Ward regarding strategies and resources that could enhance the campus climate for diverse students.

 Recommendations will be composed based on feedback from the taskforce and the campus community regarding the focus and structure of a "multicultural center" at UMB based on our unique needs and strengths as a campus.

-Students, faculty, and staff are invited to submit feedback by January 1, 2019.
-You can also contact the committee co-chairs to schedule a time to discuss your feedback or to request that we collect feedback at a future meeting for your student organization or unit.
+Students, faculty, and staff are invited to submit feedback by Jan.
+1, 2019.
+You also can contact the committee co-chairs to schedule a time to discuss your feedback or to request that we collect feedback at a future meeting for your student organization or unit.